 - Shoreham-Polhill Bank 4 miles (western side)

-- NEW – and now the eighth: Fackenden Down and Beyond 4 miles (eastern side)
+- Fackenden Down and Beyond 4 miles – as featured in The Guardian (eastern side)

 Shoreham station is most convenient for the eastern walks but it’s only a half-mile walk down Station Rd to connect with the western valley ones, too.
 Each of the walks can be adapted into something much longer by joining them together.